- Start: February 7, 2023 2:00 pm

 - Grant documentation and record retention best practices;

-- Allowable and unallowable costs for grantees and subrecipients; and,
+- Allowable and unallowable costs for grantees and subrecipients;

 - Answers to frequently asked questions about the Uniform Guidance.